piephai/V2Ray/README.md

 # V2ray Server Setup Guide

+> **💡 2025 Update**: V2Ray with REALITY protocol remains the most effective method for bypassing the Great Firewall of China.
+The REALITY protocol eliminates server-side TLS fingerprints and provides superior camouflage compared to traditional VPN protocols, making it significantly harder for the GFW to detect and block.

 I tried to install V2Ray on several cloud hosting platforms, including AWS (including Lightsail) and Digital Ocean.
 However, none of the configurations I experimented with could reliably penetrate China's Great Firewall on AWS servers.
 Vultr rejected my payment card, so I had to look for alternatives.
 I chose Digital Ocean.
 Digital Ocean has been running smoothly for several weeks, with excellent reliability and minimal speed loss.

-Using this system has been economical, as each server only costs $5 a month in China.
+Using this system has been economical, as each server costs $4-6 a month (DigitalOcean's entry-level droplets start at $4/month as of 2025).
 Although it has the potential for commercial use, my main goal is to provide this information to travelers to China so they can save $30/month on services like Astrill that often require switching between servers.
 Both Astrill and V2Ray worked in my experience, but I found the V2Ray setup to be more reliable.

 However, there are some drawbacks compared to other VPNs like Astrill, such as the lack of URL-specific bypasses.
 This may not be a big issue for me while traveling in China, but it may be a problem if you plan to live here for a long time.

 If you want to avoid VPNs altogether, the easiest way is to use a SIM card from Hong Kong (if you're flying in from there) or roam with a SIM card from your home country.
 For example, if you have a SIM card from Malaysia, you can use that SIM card to roam in China while getting 2GB of data per day for only 99RM ($21 US) per month.
 This may be cheaper than getting a SIM card in China.
 However, without a local Chinese phone number, you won't be able to use some local services such as ordering takeout and buying tickets via WeChat.

+## Important Notice (2025 Update)

+⚠️ **Digital Ocean Access from China**: The DigitalOcean website and control panel are blocked in China, making it difficult to create new accounts or manage servers from within China without a VPN.
+However, **existing droplets set up before entering China can still be accessed and work fine**.
+It's strongly recommended to set up and test your servers before traveling to China.

+### Recommended Server Providers (2025)
+1. **Vultr** - Better connectivity to China, multiple Asian locations
+2. **Linode** - Good Asian presence, reliable performance
+3. **Oracle Cloud** - Offers free tier (limited resources)
+4. **BandwagonHost** - Popular among Chinese users
+5. **AWS Lightsail** - Works but less reliable for GFW bypass
+6. **Google Cloud Platform** - Free tier available, variable success rate

+**Note**: Server location matters!
+Choose servers in:
+- Japan (lowest latency for most of China)
+- Singapore
+- South Korea
+- US West Coast (as backup)

 ## Setting up a V2ray Server